|The Eyrie |

-After Lord Jon Arryn's death in King's Landing, his widow Lysa return to the Eyrie with their son, Robert Arryn.
+After Lord Jon Arryn's death in King's Landing, his widow Lysa travels to the Eyrie with their son, Lord Robert Arryn.
 Lysa's sister, Catelyn, captures Tyrion Lannister and brings him to the Eyrie, where Lysa imprisons him in the sky cells, although he escapes after demanding trial.
-The captain of the guard, Ser Vardis Egen, is killed in trial by combat against the sellsword Bronn.
+The captain of the guards, Ser Vardis Egen, is killed in trial by combat against the sellsword Bronn.

 A Clash of Kings

 Stannis Baratheon rejects Maester Cressen's suggestion to have Shireen Baratheon fostered at the Eyrie.
 Robb Stark, the King in the North, sends ravens to the Eyrie seeking assistance from his aunt, Lysa, but there is no response.

 A Storm of Swords